Donaldsonville, Louisiana: History

-Various cultures of indigenous peoples lived here along the Mississippi River for thousands of years prior to European colonization.
-The Houma and Chitimacha peoples lived in the area.
-During the early years of colonization, they suffered high rates of fatalities due to infectious diseases and resulting social disruption.
-Descendants of both tribes were federally recognized as organized groups in the 20th century and they each have reservations in Louisiana.

 The French were the first Europeans to colonize the area.
 They named the site Lafourche-des-Chitimachas, after the regional indigenous people and the local bayou, which they gave the same name.
 They developed agriculture in the parish, mainly as sugar cane plantations worked by African slave labor.

 Acadians, expelled by the British from Acadia in 1755, began to settle in the area from 1756 to 1785, where they developed small subsistence farms.
 Spanish Isleños also settled here.
 In 1772 when the territory was under Spanish rule, the militia constructed La Iglesia de la Ascensión de Nuestro Señor Jesucristo de Lafourche de los Chetimaches (the Ascension of Our Lord Catholic Church of Lafourche of the Chitimaches) to serve the area.
 The region returned later to French control for a time.

 This area was included in the Louisiana Purchase in 1803 and became part of the United States.
 Americans began to move into the area.
 Landowner and planter William Donaldson in 1806 commissioned the architect and planner, Barthelemy Lafon, to plan a new town at this site.
 It was renamed Donaldsonville after him.

 Donaldsonville was designated as the Louisiana capital (1829–1831), as the result of conflict between the increasing number of Anglo-Americans, who deemed New Orleans "too noisy" and wanted to move the capital closer to their centers of population farther north in the state, and French Creoles, who wanted to keep the capital in a historically-French area.

 As a result of the wealth planters gained from sugar and cotton commodity crops, they built fine mansions and other buildings in town during the antebellum years.